 Hiraizumi consists of five sites including the sacred Mount Kinkeisan, gardens, water and surrounding landscape that is part of the realm based on Pure Land Buddhism, which had spread to Japan in the 8th century.
 It represents the pure land of Buddha that people seek to be after death and also the peace of mind in this life.
 With the combination of Pure Land Buddhism concept with Japan’s own unique twist, this planning and garden design is one to marvel with.

 Hiroshima Peace Memorial (Genbaku Dome)

 This structure was the only thing that is left standing after the first atomic bomb exploded in 1945.
-The people of Japan, including those of the city Hiroshima, took effort to preserve the state of this dome after the bombing.
+The people of Japan, including those of the city Hiroshima, took the effort to preserve the state of this dome after the bombing.
 Now it is a powerful symbol of the most destructive force ever created and used by humankind.
-At the same time is stood for world peace and against all nuclear weapons. in 1910, the hiroshima Prefectural Assembly build the hiroshima Commercial Exhibition Hall to promote the industrial production in the area.
+At the same time it stood for world peace and against all nuclear weapons. in 1910, the Hiroshima Prefectural Assembly build the Hiroshima Commercial Exhibition Hall to promote the industrial production in the area.

 Historic Monuments of Ancient Kyoto (Kyoto, Uji and Otsu Cities)